 Our first interaction with the woman on the immigration desk seemed to confirm what we’d been warned.
 She wasn’t smiling or friendly.
 Just looked down her nose at us as she leafed through our entire passports.
 Eventually they were thrown back and we were handed a long form to complete.
 This excited us as it meant we were making progress already.
-After we completed them we were grateful to be passed over to a guy who was less grim.
+After we completed them we were grateful to be passed over to a guy who was less stern.
 We got more excited as he began recording our details in a log book, it signaled to us that we were going to get our visas.

 The wheels didn’t turn quickly and it was a long process – photos, fingerprints, the printing of the visas, more log books, money, receipts… But only an hour later we were in Mozambique.
 Now for the vehicle.

 The customs guy was reluctant to drag himself away from the tv.
 When he did he questioned why we have a copy of the owners document and not the original.
 The first time we’d encountered that.
 Nerves kicked in as we politely pointed out that it is a certified copy and Emma gradually highlighted the important parts of information on there.
 Slowly and reluctantly he got out the form and put a piece of carbon paper underneath it.
 Well versed he then gave us a spiel of what to put in each box – line by line.
 Emma promptly completed the first one wrong but since we’d got the form we figured it unlikely he’d change his mind now.
 Within 3 minutes our importation permit was completed, signed and we had our copy.
 That was it done.
-We were shocked to discover it was free.
+We were surprised to discover it was free.

 The last thing we needed to get was mandatory Mozambique 3rd party insurance.
 We were directed to the office outside the gate.
 The quote was high but with no other provider they refused to budge no matter what we tried.
 In the context of it being the only cost to get the vehicle in we couldn’t really complain even though we knew we were being charged almost twice the actual cost.